sahib/rmlint/docs/rmlint.1.rst

 :``-p --paranoid`` / ``-P --less-paranoid`` (**default**):

-    Increase the paranoia of rmlint's internals.
+    Increase the paranoia of ``rmlint``'s internals.
 Both options can be specified up to two times.
 They do not do any work themselves, but set some other options implicitly as a shortcut.